 Your contactless MasterCard can be used as a virtual card, in-store, online, and for ATM withdrawals.
 It also supports Apple Pay and Google Pay.
 It can also function as a travel money card and gives access to your funds worldwide.
 If you are using a paid Monese plan, you can spend quite a large amount abroad without additional charges.
 You can also withdraw funds via ATMs and shops without worrying about any hidden charges.

-The prepaid MasterCard linked to your Payoneer account.
-This prepaid card along with the Payoneer account make a very comprehensive digital wallet (multi-account, and multicurrency).
+The prepaid MasterCard is linked to your Payoneer account.
+This prepaid card along with the Payoneer account makes a very comprehensive digital wallet (multi-account, and multicurrency).
 You can then get a prepaid card for each currency you use.
-So, you can avoid changing currency when traveling from one country to another.
+So, you can avoid changing currency when travelling from one country to another.

 Revolut is one of the most popular virtual cards in the UK with 15 million personal customers and over 500,000 business customers.
 Launched in 2015, it has since expanded across the world with over 100 million transactions a month taking place.